DanielMFernandes/CCNA_Course_Notes/Course_Notes/Wireless_Configuration.md

 WLC PORTS

-- WLC ports are the PHYSICAL ports that cables connect to
+- WLC ports are the physical ports that cables connect to
-- WLC interfaces are the logical interfaces within the WLC (ie: SVIs on a SWITCH)
+- WLC interfaces are the logical interfaces within the WLC (ie: SVIs on a switch)
 - WLCs have a few different ports:
     - SERVICE PORT
         - A dedicated management port
         - Used for out-of-band management
-        - Must connected to a SWITCH ACCESS port because it only supports one VLAN
+        - Must connected to a switch access port because it only supports one VLAN
-        - This port can be used to connect to the DEVICE while it is booting, performing system recovery, etc.
+        - This port can be used to connect to the device while it is booting, performing system recovery, etc.
     - DISTRIBUTION SYSTEM PORT
-        - These are the standard NETWORK ports that connect to the “DISTRIBUTION SYSTEM” (WIRED NETWORK) and are used for DATA traffic.
+        - These are the standard network ports that connect to the “distribution system” (wired network) and are used for data traffic.
-        - These ports usually connect to SWITCH TRUNK ports, and if multiple distribution ports are used they can form a LAG
+        - These ports usually connect to switch trunk ports, and if multiple distribution ports are used they can form a LAG
     - CONSOLE PORT
-        - This is a standard CONSOLE port, either RJ45 or USB
+        - This is a standard console port, either RJ45 or USB
     - REDUNDANCY PORT
         - This port is used to connect to another WLC to form a high availability (HA) pair